braze-inc/braze-docs/_docs/_hidden/private_betas/link_aliasing.md

 ### Link Aliasing
 Goal: Identifying links set in an email message from Braze by a user generated friendly name.
 Goal: Having the ability to re-target users based on clicking a specific link sent in an Email.
+Goal: Allow action-based trigger based on clicking any alias.

 #### How Link Alisaing works
 Link Aliasing works by decorating a Braze generated query parameter on links in the email channel.
-For each known link that is present in the Email body, Braze will add a ‘lid={{somevalue}}’ when the client goes to the ‘Link Management’ section or hits ‘done’ on the editor (returning to the ‘compose’ section in campaigns or step overview in canvas).
+For each known link that is present in the Email body, Braze will add a ‘lid={{somevalue}}, where {{somevalue}} is a unique liquid generated alpha-numeric value, when the client goes to the ‘Link Management’ section or hits ‘done’ on the editor (returning to the ‘compose’ section in campaigns or step overview in canvas).

 These query parameters are also added to content blocks as well, this way Links present in Content Blocks can also be tracked for segmentation purposes.